 Joe Rogan on the Importance of Healthy Eating

 If you eat cake and Ho Hos, and that’s all you eat, that’s what your body uses to regenerate cells, that’s what your body uses to grow.
 All of your tissue is eventually going to be made out of everything you eat.

-Joe Rogan’s Fitness Routine
+Joe Rogan’s Workout Routine